Quick/Nimble/README.md

 Nimble can currently be installed in one of two ways: using CocoaPods, or with git submodules.

-- The `swift-2.0` branch support Swift 2.0.
-- The `master` branch of Nimble supports Swift 1.2.
-- For Swift 1.1 support, use the `swift-1.1` branch.

 ## Installing Nimble as a Submodule

 To use Nimble as a submodule to test your iOS or OS X applications, follow these